hacl-star/hacl-star/README.md

 - 'make clean' will remove all artifacts created by other targets
 ```

-Verification and C code generation requires F* and KreMLin.
+Verification and C code generation requires [F\*] and [KreMLin].
-Benchmarking performance in `test-all` requires OpenSSL and Libsodium.
+Benchmarking performance in `test-all` requires [openssl] and [libsodium].
 An additional CMake build is available and can be run with `make build-cmake`.

 # Performance

 To measure see the performance of HACL* primitives on your platform and C compiler,
-run the targets from `test/Makefile` if you have dependencies installed. (experimental)
+run the targets from `test/Makefile` if you have the dependencies installed. (experimental)
-To compare its performance with the C reference code (not the assembly versions) in libsodium and openssl,
+To compare its performance with the C reference code (not the assembly versions) in [libsodium] and [openssl],
 download and compile [libsodium] with the `--disable-asm` flag and [openssl] with the `-no-asm` flag.

 While HACL* is typically as fast as hand-written C code, it is typically 1.1-5.7x slower than
 assembly code in our experiments.
-In future, we hope to close this gap by using verified assembly implementations
+In the future, we hope to close this gap by using verified assembly implementations
 like [Vale](https://github.com/project-everest/vale) for some primitives.

 [openssl]: https://github.com/openssl/openssl